benjamshu/langdev/proto/README.md

-#the proto-language
+# THE PROTO-LANGUAGE

-Etymological and grammatical foundation for the language.
+Etymological and grammatical foundation for THE LANGUAGE.
 Work-in-progress.